 Capturing 360 Videos on a White and a Black Background

-We captured both 360 videos with the iPhone 11 Pro Max as it is just not possible to do the same with the DSLR, especially with all the seaming and stitching required should anyone attempts to do so.
+We captured both 360 videos with the iPhone 11 Pro Max as it is just not possible to do the same with the DSLR, especially with all the seaming and stitching required should anyone attempt to do so.

-Smartphone vs DSLR: What Makes One Better Than the Other?
+Smartphone vs. DSLR: What Makes One Better Than the Other?

 Let’s see what makes a smartphone and a DSLR a yea or nay.